OsmanKandemir/indicator-intelligence/README.md

 If you like Indicator-Intelligence and would like to show support, you can use **Buy A Coffee** or **Github Sponsors** feature for the developer using the button below.

-You can use the github sponsored tiers feature for purchasing and other features.
+You can use the github sponsored tiers feature for donations.

 Sponsor me : https://github.com/sponsors/OsmanKandemir 😊